Skip to content

 Pull requests should be made from feature branches to the master branch.

-Expectations for merging: - Pass all unit and integration tests. - Approved by at least one other developer before being merged. - Include updates and additions to - Documentation - Tests - CHANGELOG.md - For new model features related to the structure, remove relevant \fraktur font formatting from docs/model-structure.md to indicate that the feature has been implemented.
+Prior to merging a PR, it must: - Pass all unit and integration tests - Be approved by at least one CODEOWNER - Include updates and additions to: - Tests (if code changes) - Documentation (if applicable) - docs/CHANGELOG.md for noteworthy changes - For new model features related to the structure, remove relevant \fraktur font formatting from docs/model-structure.md to indicate that the feature has been implemented

-Pull requests must pass all required checks to be merged into master, including the code format and style checks described below.
+All required checks must pass before merging, including the code format and style checks described below.

 Code Format & Style